twizzler-operating-system/twizzler-public/us/pre-built/README.md

 binutils (ld, as, etc), and gcc.
 So, you can try writing a normal "hello world" program in C, compiling it, and running it!

+NOTE: gcc is a little slow in this example because we haven't spent much time optimizing the fork() system call (and there is some low-hanging fruit there).